Becoming accredited or approved with the EI

 - Review of the evidence you have submitted in your paper application;

 As part of the application process, you will also be required to cover visiting panel expenses.
-Payment must be made by the institution or company prior to the EI attending any accreditation visit.
-If expenses exceed the initial amount, we have invoiced to you, a second follow up invoice will be sent to the institution or company on completion of the accreditation visit.
-All invoices must be settled before accreditation is granted.
+Payment must be made by the institution or company prior to the EI attending any visit.
+If expenses exceed the initial amount, we have invoiced to you, a second follow up invoice will be sent to the institution or company on completion of the visit.
+All invoices must be settled before accreditation or approval is granted.

-Period of accreditation
+Period of accreditation or approval

 The EI reserves the right to